mcsalter/Pluto-Calendar/README.md

 Pluto is the back end project that manages the calendar databases.
 - Pluto connects to a network socket (for now, socket 12000).
   - FUTURE: support for unix sockets and the customization of which is being used.
-- Pluto loads and manages the various XML files containing the calendar events.
+- Pluto loads and manages the SQL database files containing the calendar events.
-  - To be decided if this is just XML files or another database).
-  - currently looking towards SQL and MongoDB
 - Pluto will send to the gui software alerts that a notification should be sent.
 - Pluto will have to provide security mechanisms so that multiple users can use, but not access each others calendar information.
   - Would be nice to not have to worry about multiple users, but if one instance of Pluto is running, how will the gui tell which instance to connect to?